UK, New Zealand approve trade deal; hope it opens more doors | Federal News Network

 Asked if the deal meant New Zealand would be less reliant on China for its exports, Ardern said diversification would improve options and resilience for its exporters.

-There remain some hurt feelings in New Zealand after Britain joined what was then the European Economic Community back in 1973, leaving many New Zealand exporters feeling abandoned.
+When Britain joined what was then the European Economic Community back in 1973 many New Zealand exporters felt abandoned.

 Ardern said the new deal meant that perhaps it was time to draw a line under that period of history.

+Some of the details of the deal are still being finalized, and officials expect it to take effect next year.

-Johnson’s Conservative government has been focused on negotiating free trade deals around the world in an effort to boost economic growth following Brexit.
+Johnson’s Conservative government is negotiating free trade deals around the world to try to boost economic growth following Brexit.
 The biggest prize would be a trade deal with the United States, although a deal with America seems far off.

 Perry reported from Wellington, New Zealand.